AleksandrBorisovDS/projects_yandex_practicum/01-Borrower_Reliability_Research/readme.md

 - Categorized data.

--One dataframe decomposed into three.
+- One dataframe decomposed into three.